GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 In this tutorial, you will create a Cloud Deploy _delivery pipeline_ that progresses a web application through three _targets_: `test`, `staging`, and `prod`.

-<walkthrough-editor-select-line filePath="tutorial/clouddeploy-config/delivery-pipeline.yaml" startLine="11" startCharacterOffset="0" endLine="19" endCharacterOffset="99">Click here to review the delivery pipeline YAML</walkthrough-editor-select-line>
+<walkthrough-editor-open-file filePath="tutorial/clouddeploy-config/delivery-pipeline.yaml">Click here to review the delivery pipeline YAML</walkthrough-editor-open-file>

 The following command creates the `delivery-pipeline` resource using the delivery pipeline YAML file: